 Volunteers are the life blood of foodbanks.
 Does the increase in poverty in the UK upset you?
 Are you keen to help local people who are experiencing difficult times?
 Your skills could be just what we need.

 Volunteers are the driving force behind foodbanks.
 There are thousands of volunteers across the UK, helping The Trussell Trust Foodbank Network get emergency food to people in crisis.
 At Bradford North Foodbank, even though we have over fifty regular volunteers there are still opportunities.
 We want you to enjoy volunteering and there are lots of ways to get involved.
-Whatever role you choose, you will make a real difference to the life of someone in crisis.
+Whatever role you choose, you will make a real difference to the life of local people in crisis.